 - LUXURY: Clarion Hotel Stockholm – With a spa, fitness center, and some great views of the islands, you’ll be able to kick back and indulge at the Clarion.
 It has a top-notch restaurant that boasts an impressive menu of Central and South America cuisine, and there’s a terrace where you can eat and relax in the summer.

 Whether you’re a budget backpacker or looking to indulge in a little Scandinavian luxury, Stockholm will have something to keep you entertained.

 While Stockholm is not the most budget-friendly city in the world, it has a lot to offer.
 No matter what your interest or travel style, you’ll be able to find a neighborhood that suits your needs — as well as an amazing place to stay to help you make the most of your time in one of Scandinavia’s best cities.

 Book Your Trip to Stockholm: Logistical Tips and Tricks

 Use Skyscanner to find a cheap flight.
 They are my favorite search engine because they search websites and airlines around the globe so you always know no stone is left unturned.

 Book Your Accommodation

-If you’re looking for more places to stay, here for my favorite hostels in Stockholm.
+If you’re looking for more budget places to stay, here for my favorite hostels in Stockholm.